ibm-cloud-docs/Cloudant/offerings/bluemix.md

 regularly transgressing the number of requests is a strong indicator for moving to a different plan configuration.

->   **Note**: If you are porting an existing application,
-    it might not be able to handle a `429` response.
-    As part of your migration verification,
-    check that your application handles `429` responses correctly.
+If you are porting an existing application, it might not be able to handle a `429` response.
+As part of your migration verification, check that your application handles `429` responses correctly.
+{: tip}

 In summary,
 you must ensure that your application is able to handle a [`429`](../api/http.html#429) response correctly.